elucian/bee/syntax/structure.md

 ---------------------------------------------------------------+
 #role := "driver"

-## This is a title in program
+## This is a title in program  (zero indentation for titles)
-   ** This is a sub-title in program
+   ## This is a sub-title in program (two space indentation)

-over; -- end of program
+over; ** end of program: in-line comment

 ****************************************************************
 ** Alternative boxed comment for ancient matrix printers      **
 ****************************************************************
 ```

 **note:**
-Any test after the end of program is considered a comment and
-is ignored by the compiler.
+Any test after the end of program is considered a comment and is ignored by the compiler.
 After last "." nothing else is parsed.

 ## Execution